VATSALVARSHNEY108/B.O.I.-MARK-2/docs/AI_SCREEN_UNDERSTANDING_GUIDE.md

 ## 📱 Integration with Your Project

-This AI screen understanding is **already integrated** into your VATSAL AI system!
+This AI screen understanding is **already integrated** into your BOI (Barely Obeys Instructions) system!

 You can use it through:
 - ✅ Command executor: `{"action": "analyze_screen"}`